nealbarshes/nealbarshes.github.io/PAD/index.md

 <br>
 MINIMIZE or AVOID oxycodone (Percocet), hydromorphone (Dilaudid), and benzodiazepines.

 <b>POD#1:</b> Out of bed to cardiac chair by 9AM.
 Foley out, wean any O2.
 Transfer to 5E/5B in afternoon.
 Saline lock IV.
 Consider Lasix.
 PT consult.
 Don’t order labs.
+Solid food for breakfast.

 <b>POD#2:</b> Out or bed.
 Remove and replace leg wrap (ok to give patient break for a few hours).
 Tell patient to make plans to get home day 4.
 Order AM hematocrit +/- repeat BNP.
 BMP only if ESRD.